vickmuir/Backup/install-evault-windows2016.md

 8. Click **Finish** to complete the configuration of the retention scheme.

-## Setting up the EVault Job
+## Setting up the backup job

 1. Remote control your server through RDP.
-2. Start CentralControl.
+2. Start Central Control.
 3. In the workspace, right-click **MyAgent** and select **New Job**.
 4. On the welcome screen, click **Next**.
 5. Select the backup source type.